LoonyRules/MelonCo2017-InterviewProject/README.md

 * Click the "Crates" project and build.
 * Copy/Move the "Crates.jar" found in the "targets" into your "/plugins" folder.

-What I need to improve on:
+What I need to improve on (feedback):
 * TODO